 City of Santa Barbara will restore riparian habitat along lower Arroyo Burro Creek.

-The Newport Bay Conservancy will conduct feasibility studies and prepare designs, environmental analysis, and permit applications for the restoration of coastal sage upland, riparian, and freshwater marsh habitats within the 60-acre Big Canyon Nature Park in the City of Newport Beach.
+The Newport Bay Conservancy will conduct feasibility studies and prepare designs, environmental analysis, and permit applications for the restoration of coastal sage upland, riparian, and freshwater marsh habitats within the 60-acre Big Canyon Nature Park.

 Marin County Open Space District will prepare construction plans, permit applications and environmental documents for the Bolinas Lagoon Wye Project, located in Bolinas, Marin County.